 “An easy read, helpful info and useful steps” was feedback from someone who bought the hard copy & whose child had just been diagnosed.

 It’s about making life easier.

-The pdf download is readable on your mobile or on a home PC.
+The pdf download is best read on your PC or tablet.
 Dip in & out as you need to on the sections that help you the most.
 Make your own notes, check your cupboards, and learn that you aren’t alone.
 There are lots of mum’s like us out there but we just don’t know it.